 Other Texts: Please note that all additional reading will be posted on Bb; you are NOT required to buy either of these books.
+Students interested in reading additional in depth reading may find these texts particularly interesting.
 Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.

 Course Format: The material in this course will be presented through a combination of assigned readings from the text, class lectures, in-class discussions, and demonstrations.
 Lecture material and readings will have some overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 Each of the non-lecture parts of the course (discussions, papers, presentations, etc.) are designed to reinforce ideas and augment concepts presented in lectures.
-Questions are encouraged in all parts of the course and students are welcome to stop by my office for auestions and/or discussions during my office hours or for additional Questions/clarifications via emails are also encouraged at all times.
+Questions are encouraged in all parts of the course and students are welcome to stop by my office for and/or discussions during my office hours or for additional appointments.
+Questions/clarifications via emails are also encouraged at all times.
 It is my hope that by the end of this course you will have a new appreciation for how your body physiology mediates your interactions with the world (and how the environment, in turn, influences your behavior).
 This is a fast paced class and you should plan on scheduling regular intervals of time for studying/asignments outside of class.